A deep-dive into the US election - its global implications and the strategic challenges for insurance

 In the week following the US election ICNZ will look into the global ramifications of the outcome.

-ICNZ CE Tim Grafton will faciliatate an indepth one-on-one conversation with Alastair Newton of Gartner for a deep-dive on the US Election and its global implications.
+ICNZ CE Tim Grafton will facilitate an indepth one-on-one conversation with Alastair Newton for a deep-dive on the US Election and its global implications.
 Alastair will discuss the risks and possible global impact of the results as well as offering insight to what it will mean for the US and China trade relations and global markets.

 2 CPD points (A certificate of attendance will be provided via email once you have completed watching the webinar.
 You can use this to obtain professional development points from the relevant organisations).